rnyaaa/dreamzen/README.md

 ### OBJ file compatibility
   I want to be able to model objects in blender and then import it into the game.

+### Use the ENTT handling system when starting to implement entities
 ### Parallax ps1 handling
   Jökull said this was neat